by Kira Albin, interview conducted in 1996

 Cronkite, 80, lives in Manhattan with Betsy, his wife of 56 years.
 They have three children and four grandchildren.

 Cronkite's professionalism set a standard of ethics recognized the world over.
-In this interview with
+In this interview with Grand Times, he talks about his life and his views on news reporting.

 And that's the way it is.